TuanKietLe/RC-And-Autodrive-Car/README.md

 * being able to combine electrical components such as motor driver, motors, ultrasonic sensors, joysticks, switches,
 * designing PCB board for the car's controller,
 ## Introduction
+In the realm of modern robotics and automation, the fusion of microcontroller technology with intelligent control systems has opened up new possibilities for hobbyists and engineers alike.
+This project explores the development of a versatile remote-controlled (RC) car utilizing the powerful ESP32 microcontroller.
+The ESP32, known for its robust computational capabilities and built-in Wi-Fi and Bluetooth support, serves as the brain of the car, enabling seamless communication and control.

+The RC car operates in two distinct modes: manual and autonomous.
+In manual mode, the car responds to user commands transmitted via a wireless controller, offering precision and agility for direct operation.
+When switched to autonomous mode, the car transitions into a self-driving vehicle, leveraging sensor inputs and programmed algorithms to navigate its environment intelligently.
+This dual-mode functionality showcases the potential of integrating microcontrollers with automation to create a dynamic and interactive robotic system.

+The project aims to demonstrate the capabilities of the ESP32 in handling real-time tasks such as motor control, wireless communication, and autonomous decision-making.
+By incorporating features like obstacle detection, path planning, and environment awareness, the autonomous driving mode highlights practical applications of concepts like IoT, machine learning, and robotics in a compact and affordable design.
+Whether for educational purposes, prototyping, or just for fun, this RC car project serves as a stepping stone into the exciting world of embedded systems and intelligent automation.
 ## Project Result

 ## Materials Used
 ## Works Cited